student0Zero/Spinning-Plates-Budgeter/README.md

 - Allow users to set budget goals and track their progress.
 - Send notifications to users for important events, such as upcoming bills or low balances.
 - Extend the functionality to incorporate the YNAB 'every dollar needs a job' approach to budgeting.
 - Allow users to define their starting balance as part of the registration process, in addition to being able to edit it via the profile page.
+Some of the base code for the user profile is present within heading.html and will be built upon in future updates to extend the profile functionality further.
 - Allow users to update their preferences (currencies, budgeting approach, etc.)

 ## Database Schema